-LADO will liaise with employer and police and make a decision on whether the concerns meet the threshold for formal LADO referral.
+LADO will liaise with employer and police and make a decision on whether the concerns meet the threshold for formal LADO investigation.

-If threshold is not met consultation will be closed at this time, ESL may be asked to make contact with the setting.
+If threshold is not met consultation will be closed at this time, LADO will record decision on consultation form and contact setting, ESL may be asked to make contact with the setting.